Academic Catalog

 EDUCSP-665 Internship in Special Educational II (6 Credits)

-This post baccalaureate internship is the second half of a yearlong field experience and seminar that focuses on the application of special education knowledge and skills in a K-12 school setting.
-Interns receive support from a college supervisor and mentor/cooperating teacher to meet identified special education program competencies.
+This graduate internship is the second half of a yearlong field experience and seminar that focuses on the application of special education professional competencies.
+This internship will focus on effective interventions, data-based decision making, evidence-based strategies, and professional learning.

 Prerequisite(s): EDUCSP-660